-Renata talks about culture and how youth sports clubs can be purposeful in their approach to changing their culture.
+Join Renata in ‘Let’s Talk Culture’ as she discusses how youth sports clubs can purposefully transform their culture for the better.
 She provides practical ways to design behavior statements and how to make them part of your club ethos so they become actions of habit.
 As we all know nothing happens overnight and nothing happens without purposeful intention, Renata discusses how to persevere in shifting your youth sports club’s culture.

 This is the Your Sports Resource podcast, where each week we’ll discuss strategies that you can implement so the operations of your club support your coaching staff and the direction of your organization.
 We are committed to excellence in youth sports leadership.
 Let’s get started.